github/codeql/docs/codeql/codeql-cli/getting-started-with-the-codeql-cli.rst

 - Run ``codeql resolve languages`` to show which languages are available for database creation.
 This will list the languages supported by default in your CodeQL CLI package.
-- Run ``codeql resolve qlpacks`` to show which QL packs the CLI can find.
-This will display the names of all the QL packs directly available to the CodeQL CLI.
+- Run ``codeql resolve qlpacks`` to show which CodeQL packs the CLI can find.
+This will display the names of all the CodeQL packs directly available to the CodeQL CLI.
   This should include:

   - Query packs for each supported language, for example, ``codeql/{language}-queries``.